superbilk/mail-skills/public/content/courses/product-owner.md

 Topics range from User Stories, move on to Business Model Canvas and end near Impact Mapping.
 It's a broad range of methods and skills we think every Product Owner should know about.

 Would you like get a smoother start into your new role?
-Then sign up for free!
+Then sign up now!

 <split>